-- Personal Essay: Write an ESSAY about why you deserve to receive this Scholarship.
+- 1- Personal Essay: Write an ESSAY about why you deserve to receive this Scholarship.
 Indicate your objectives.
 You may want to include information about your educational and personal goals.
 Write about any special interests or special circumstances that you may wish the Academic Board to consider.
 Address evidence of leadership as well as your desire to study at UIC.
 Essay Format: Use 8 1⁄2" x 11" white paper; minimum two pages or 1000 words.
 Times new roman or similar 12pt Double-space the body of your essay and use 1" margins all around. - 2- Include two letters of recommendation with your application from previous or current professors or employers.
-All documentation must be submitted in English or translated into English. - 3- High School (for Associate degree Students) or Associate Degree (for Bachelor Degree Students) Diploma and Transcripts showing a minimum GPA of 3.0 (Translated into English and evaluated by a by an International Credential Evaluator Agency, if applicable) - 4- Government-issued proof of ID - 5- There are 5 JA Moyano scholarships available to be granted for 2022 2023, two of them will be awarded to international students.
-Deadlines: August 5thth 2022 and December 9th 2022.
+All documentation must be submitted in English or translated into English. - 3- High School (for Associate degree Students) or Associate Degree (for Bachelor Degree Students) Diploma and Transcripts showing a minimum GPA of 3.0 (Translated into English and evaluated by a by an International Credential Evaluator Agency, if applicable) - 4- Government-issued proof of ID - 5- There are 15 JA Moyano scholarships available to be granted for 2023 2024 Deadlines: August 5thth 2023 and December 9th 2023.